libsese/.github/profile/readme.md

 #### any question?

-- for the libraries or frameworks programing, try to see [documents](https://libsese.github.io/sese.docs/#/).
+- for the libraries or frameworks programing, try to read the [documents](https://libsese.github.io/sese.docs/#/).
 - for anything else, you can prefer to contact us.